The First Few Days of 2021

 Within the first few days of 2021, the last vestige of uncertainty from the U.S. presidential election about which party would gain control of the Senate was concluded in two separate run-off rates in Georgia on January 5th, with both Republican incumbents losing to Democratic challengers.
 Investors believed a Biden administration would spend lavishly to defeat Covid-19 and help the economy recover and, with the Democrats now in control of the U.S. government, this paved the way for U.S. markets to extend their rally.

-Beneath the surface, volatility within the sectors of the broader market resulted in a rotation away from higher-valued technology stocks, which benefitted from pandemic lockdowns, towards stocks with more sensible valuations whose prospects will improve as the economy reopens.
+Beneath the surface, volatility within the sectors of the broader market resulted in a rotation away from higher-valued technology stocks, which benefited from pandemic lockdowns, towards stocks with more sensible valuations whose prospects will improve as the economy reopens.
 To this point, by the end of the first quarter the S&P500 index, which is the broadest indicator of the U.S. equity markets and economy, meaningfully outpaced the tech-heavy NASDAQ for the first time since the fourth quarter of 2018.
 This relative outperformance has only occurred about a third of the time going back to 2012.

 Meanwhile, the S&P/TSX Composite index, Canada’s broadest measure of the economy, finished first amongst the lot in Q1 2021, in keeping with Canada’s historical tendency of emerging from recessions sooner than the U.S.